-If airbags are used correctly, they can considerably reduce the risk of injury in side impact collisions.
+If airbaas are used correctly, they can considerably reduce the risk of injury in side impact collisions.

-If you do not wear a seat belt, if you lean forward, or are not seated correctly while the vehicle is in motion, you are at a greater risk of injury if the side airbag system is triggered in an accident.

-• In order for the side airbags to provide their maximum protection, the prescribed sitting position must always be maintained with seat belts fastened while travelling.

-Occupants of the outer seats must never carry any objects or pets in the deployment space between them and the airbags, or allow children or other passengers to travel in this position.
+- If you do not wear a seat belt, if you lean forward, or are not seated correctly while the vehicle is in motion, you are at a greater risk of injury if the side airbag system is triggered in an accident. - In order for the side airbags to provide their maximum protection, the prescribed sitting position must always be maintained with seat belts fastened while travelling. - Occupants of the outer seats must never carry any objects or pets in the deployment space between them and the airbags, or allow children or other passengers to travel in this position.
 It is also important not to attach any accessories (such as cup holders) to the doors.
-This would impair the protection offered by the side airbags.

-• The built-in coat hooks should be used only for lightweight clothing.
-Do not leave any heavy or sharp-edged objects in the pockets.

-• Great forces, such as hard blows or kicks, must not be exerted upon the backrest bolster because the system may be damaged.
-In this case, the side airbags would not be triggered.

-Under no circumstances should protective covers be fitted over the driver seat or front passenger seat unless the covers have been expressly approved for use in your vehicle.
-Because the airbag is triggered from the side of the backrest, the use of non-approved seat covers would obstruct the side airbag, seriously reducing the airbag's effectiveness page 220, "Accessories, replacement of parts and modifications".

-• Any damage to the original seat upholstery or around the seams of the side airbag units must be repaired immediately by a qualified workshop.

-• The airbags provide protection for just one accident; replace them once they have deployed.
+This would impair the protection offered by the side airbags. - The built-in coat hooks should be used only for lightweight clothing.
+Do not leave any heavy or sharp-edged objects in the pockets. - Great forces, such as hard blows or kicks, must not be exerted upon the backrest bolster because the system may be damaged.
+In this case, the side airbags would not be triggered. - Under no circumstances should protective covers be fitted over the driver seat or front passenger seat unless the covers have been expressly approved for use in your vehicle.
+Because the airbag is triggered from the side of the backrest, the use of non-approved seat covers would obstruct the side airbag, seriously reducing the airbag's effectiveness $\Rightarrow$ page 214, "Accessories, parts replacement and modifications". - Any damage to the original seat upholstery or around the seams of the side airbag units must be repaired immediately by a qualified workshop. - The airbags provide protection for just one accident; replace them once they have deployed.

-Any work on the side airbag system or removal and installation of the airbag components for other repairs (such as removal of the front seat) should only be performed by a qualified workshop.
-Otherwise, faults may occur during the airbag system operation.

-• Do not attempt to modify components of the airbag system in any way.

-• The side and head airbags are managed through sensors located in the interior of the front doors.
+- When children assume an incorrect sitting position, they expose themselves to an increased risk of injury in the event of an accident.
+This is particularly the case if the child is travelling on the front passenger seat and the airbag system is triggered in an accident; this could have critical consequences including serious injury or death ⇒ page 46, "Child safety". - Any work on the side airbag system or removal and installation of the airbag components for other repairs (such as removal of the front seat) should only be performed by a qualified workshop.
+Otherwise, faults may occur during the airbag system operation. - Do not attempt to modify components of the airbag system in any way. - The side and head airbags are managed through sensors located in the interior of the front doors.
 To ensure the correct functioning of the side and head airbags neither the doors nor the door panels should be modified in any way (e.g. fitting loudspeakers).
 If the front door is damaged, the airbag system may not work correctly.
 All work carried out on the front door must be made in a qualified workshop.